aisazam/BasicSeleniumFramework/README.md

 # Basic Selenium Framework

-This is a basic framework for automating web testing using Selenium WebDriver and TestNG.
+This is a basic framework for automating web testing using Selenium WebDriver and Junit.
 This framework provides a structure and initial setup to quickly and efficiently write and execute automated tests.

 ## Features

 - Utilizes Selenium WebDriver for interacting with the web browser.
-- Incorporates TestNG for test execution and management.
+- Incorporates JUnit for test execution and management.
 - Provides a modular structure to organize tests effectively.
 - Includes a configuration file for property management.
 - Contains demonstration test examples to get started.